- Add an Extra Field for a Schema Type

-- How to Add Ratings using Shortcode in Schema Pro?
+- Add Ratings Using Shortcode

-- How to Add Schema Markup on Subcategories
+- Add Schema Markup on Subcategories

-- How to Disable the White Label Settings Permanently?
+- Disable the White Label Settings

-- How to Disable Corporate Contact Schema?
+- Disable Corporate Contact Schema

-- How to Test a Schema Snippet?
+- Test a Schema Snippet

-- Mapping Your Schema Fields in Schema Pro
+- Mapping Your Schema Fields

 - How to Use the Schema Pro plugin?

-- What is the All-in-one Schema Pro plugin?
+- All-in-one Schema Pro plugin

-- How to map required fields with Custom Fields?
+- Map Required fields with Custom Fields

-- How to create a Custom Fields using Schema Pro?
+- Create a Custom Fields

-- How to Add Ratings using Shortcode in Schema Pro?
+- Add Ratings Using Shortcode

 - How to Add a Schema markup for an Article on your website?